Regional Data Center: Sample Activities

 Regional Aerial Photography - A New View from Above

-A multi-year effort to acquire high-resolution aerial photography for Southwestern Pennsylvania to aid projects and programs at SPC, member counties, local governments and planning partners continued in 2016.
+SPC continued A multi-year effort to acquire high-resolution aerial photography for Southwestern Pennsylvania to aid projects and programs at SPC, member counties, local governments and planning partners.
 The detailed aerial imagery is used for a multitude of transportation and economic development projects at SPC and is also used by the planning, emergency management, public works and real estate departments at member counties and local municipalities.

-Using specifications based on national mapping standards that support high level of accuracy, imagery was acquired for part of the region in Spring 2015 and the remaining part of the region in Spring 2016.
+Regional imagery was acquired using specifications based on national mapping standards that support high level of accuracy.
 SPC’s project built on past efforts across Pennsylvania, by incorporating highly accurate LiDAR elevation data from the PA Department of Conservation and Natural Resources to ensure positional accuracy.

 Another component of this project is the near infrared band of light of the aerial images.
 Aerial photography containing this band allows users to better distinguish between healthy vegetation and human-made infrastructure in GIS mapping programs.
 This can aid planners and engineers in determining pervious surfaces across the landscape to better manage stormwater at the local level.
 This new digital base map for the region has been distributed to member counties and PennDOT and SPC is sharing the imagery with municipalities, public utilities and other planning partners for use on local projects and plans.

 Landslide Prone Areas – Looking to the Past for Future Plans and Projects